 I read a fair amount.
-As a result, I inevitably come across Written Things That Make Me Go Hmmh? ((Dear attentive readers: if you pay close attention there’s one phrase in this blog post that might make you go Hmmh??
+As a result, I inevitably come across Written Things That Make Me Go Hmmh?
+Dear attentive readers: if you pay close attention there’s one phrase in this blog post that might make you go Hmmh??
 I’m not talking about the usual typos and poor grammar.
-The first to find it and let me know gets their praises sung in print.
-Or, at least here on my blog.
-I promise to sing loudly to make up for insignificance of the location.))
-Here are three of my favorite finds over the past while:
+The first to … Continue reading Here are three of my favorite finds over the past while:

 #1: From an ad in The New Yorker: a reviewer’s quote of a new book:

 A high-octane, thinking-man’s account of one guy’s quest to find meaning in life by cooking a grass-fed steer.

 I scratched my head on that one for a while.
 Is this a thing that we’re doing now: cooking a steak and searching for life’s meaning in the act?
 Intrigued and slightly fearful that I’d missed the existentialist memo, I read on.

 The book in question is called “Year of the Cow.”
 I will admit right now that I have not read it.
 The publisher’s description reveals that this is the story of Jared Stone, who, in an effort to better know and understand what he and his family are eating, buys a butchered, grass-fed cow.
 And then eats it.

 That’s right: ol’ Jared bought some meat, then he cooked it and ate it.
 Try and wrap your mind around that.

 The product description continues, titillating with the lures that Jared “becomes more mindful of his diet” and “makes changes to his lifestyle,” all of which sounds like drivel of the most insipid, bourgeois, entitled, and self-absorbed kind.
 But then I read that Jared “bravely confronts challenges he never expected,” and I stopped and re-evaluated my annoyances.